THE ADJUSTMENT BUREAU

-The Adjustment Bureau is the directorial debut of George Nolfi, previously a screenwriter with scripts like Timeline (2003) and The Sentinel (2006) under his belt, as well as previous Matt Damon works such as Oceans Twelve (2004) and The Bourne Ultimatum (2007).
+The Adjustment Bureau was the directorial debut of George Nolfi, previously a screenwriter with scripts like Timeline (2003) and The Sentinel (2006) under his belt, as well as previous Matt Damon works such as Oceans Twelve (2004) and The Bourne Ultimatum (2007).
 Subsequent to this, Nolfi went on to create/produce the tv series Allegiance (2015), direct the Bruce Lee biopic Birth of the Dragon (2016), and script the interesting supernatural/sf film Spectral (2016).
 The film is co-produced by Electric Shepard Productions, the company formed by Philip K. Dicks two daughters Isa Dick Hackett and Laura Leslie to steer film adaptations of Dicks works.

 The film up on the screen as The Adjustment Bureau is a wildly different one to the original Philip K. Dick short story Adjustment Team (1954).
 In the short story, the hero is not a politician but an ordinary insurance salesman.
 More importantly, the original has no love story or any equivalent of the Elise character.
 The story involves a hiccup caused in the development of the mysterious plans by a dog unexpectedly barking, resulting in the hero seeing behind the fabric of reality.
 He tells his wife what happened and is then dragged outside of time and things explained (in scenes similar to those here where the adjustment team warn him never to say anything) before he is returned and convinces his wife that he had a psychotic lapse.
 There is no thriller aspect about him struggling against the dictates of fate, nor any explanation that he has a great purpose laid out for him, just that the dog barking on time will somehow cause peace between the East and West (it is never specified how).
 There is also nothing to do with doorways or hats in the short story.